kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 draft: true
 ---

+[Apache Kafka](https://kafka.apache.org/) is a distributed event store and streamlining platform that allows for the handling of high volumes of data at high velocity.
+The Kafka ecosystem also brings a powerful streaming framework called [Kafka Streams](https://kafka.apache.org/documentation/streams/) designed to simplify the creation of streaming data pipelines and perform high-level operations like joining and aggregation.
+One of its key benefits is the ability to embed the streaming application directly within your Java application, eliminating the need to manage a separate platform.

-The distributed event store and streaming platform [Apache Kafka](https://kafka.apache.org/) has many advantages.
-Think of high throughput, low latency, durability, high concurrency, scalability, and fault tolerance.
-So, it's not surprising that when we built [Kestra](https://github.com/kestra-io/kestra), an open-source data orchestration and scheduling platform, we decided to use Kafka as the central datastore to build a scalable architecture.
-Since Kafka supports high throughput, which allows it to handle high-volume data at equally high velocity, we were confident of a fully scalable solution.
-However, Kafka has some restrictions since it is not a database, so we need to deal with the constraints and adapt the code to make it work with Kafka.
+So, it's not surprising that when we built [Kestra](https://github.com/kestra-io/kestra), an open-source data orchestration, and scheduling platform, we decided to use Kafka as the central database to build a scalable architecture.

-Since we rely heavily on [Kafka Streams](https://kafka.apache.org/documentation/streams/) for most of our services (the executor and the scheduler), we have made some assumptions on how it handles the workload.
-This blog post shows some advanced tips and techniques we discovered over the last two years to use Kafka Streams in a reliable way.
+We rely heavily on Kafka Streams for most of our services (executor and scheduler) and have made some assumptions on how it handles the workload.

+However, since Kafka is not a database, there are constraints that need to be dealt with and adapted to when using it.
+This blog post shows some advanced tips and techniques we discovered over the last two years to make a Kafka Stream reliable.
+We will cover topics such as using the same Kafka topic for source and destination, and creating a custom joiner for Kafka Streams, to ensure high throughput and low latency while adapting to the constraints of Kafka and making it work with Kestra.

 ## Same Kafka Topic for Source and Destination